QuantEcon/lecture-source-py/source/rst/linear_models.rst

 and starting at initial condition :math:`x_0 = \begin{bmatrix} 0 & 1\end{bmatrix}'`

-In fact it's possible to use the state-space system to represent polynomial trends of any order
+In fact, it's possible to use the state-space system to represent polynomial trends of any order

 For instance, let